 It was a chance encounter that gave birth to the archiving of a huge collection, and the development of a new body of work by Ania Dabrowska, a Polish artist and photographer who has given new meaning to Alkarssifi’s collection and his photographic work.
 Her interpretation and arrangement of the archive with her own imagery and assemblages has led to a fascinating layering of the work inspired by their conversations on history, photography and personal memory. – much of which is published here for the first time.

 Arranged as Archival Stories, Cycles, and new compositions, A Lebanese Archive comprises of photographs from the archival collection and new works by Ania Dabrowska, punctuated by short exchanges between Dabrowska and Alkarssifi on the history and making of the images and stories collected here.
 The project is introduced and reflected on in new texts by Ania Dabrowska and Akram Zaatari.

-This book was made possible with the support of the Polish Cultural Institute, Arts Council England and the generosity of Kickstarter supporters.
+This book was co-published with Arab Image Foundation, and made possible with the support of the Polish Cultural Institute, Arts Council England and the generosity of Kickstarter supporters.